-We are a Spanish Immersion preschool that strives to promote the importance of tolerance by celebrating and fostering an appreciation for a multilingual and multicultural nation by making natural connections through play, stimulating development based on Virginia’s Foundation Blocks for Early Learning.
+We are a Spanish Immersion preschool that strives to promote the importance of diversity by celebrating and fostering an appreciation for a multilingual and multicultural nation by making natural connections through play, immersing our students in Spanish, American Sign Language, Nature Based Education and Farm to School experiences, stimulating development based on Virginia’s Foundation Blocks for Early Learning.

 BILINGUAL ACQUISITION WINDOW OF OPPORTUNITY

 Language acquisition is an everyday and yet magical feat of childhood.
 Within three to five years, virtually all children become fully competent in at least one language.
 Even more remarkable are those children who simultaneously acquire proficiency in two, or more, languages during the preschool years.
 Within the same time frame as it takes monolingual children to learn one language, bilingual children learn two languages and become adept at using them in socially diverse and appropriate ways depending on the amount of exposure they get to each language.

 Source: C.A.
 Nelson (2000).
 Credit: Center on the Developing Child, Harvard University